Eric Rego Big Idea Competition

 The BIG Idea Competition is open to any individual enrolled at CSB/SJU.
 We believe that all students have entrepreneurial potential and can demonstrate that potential with limited assistance.
 We would be happy to provide assistance to individuals to learn about how to further develop their ideas.

 What does it take to apply?

-A 15-30 second video submission is due to the Center for Entrepreneurship ([email protected] ) or to Kelli Gradin at [email protected] by January 31st.
-Finalists will be chosen by February 6th.
-Training for finalists will take place on February 8th.
-You will then have one week to put together a 90 pitch to compete in front of our panel of judges and an audience.
-Winners will be announced at the end of the event.
+A 15-30 second video submission is due to the Center for Entrepreneurship ([email protected] or [email protected]) by February 18th.
+Finalists will be chosen by a panel of Entrepreneur Scholar alums.
+Training for finalists will take place the week of February 25th-March 1st.
+Finalists will then pitch their idea live on March 13th.
 No business plan or actual business is needed.

 In your 15-30 second video submission you will not be able to answer all of these questions, but these questions should help you shape your video.
 Pick a couple of these questions to answer and use your 30 seconds to make us believe in you and want to learn more about your idea.

 o Did you say your name and the name of your product/idea?

 o Did you present with confidence?

 o Did you leave the audience wanting more?

 o Did you ask the judges/investors for their support?

 3. Demonstration that you can turn your idea into results.